Kyung-Min/Seq2Seq-TensorFlow/README.md

 The code was tested in the '1.0.0-rc0' version.

-Note: The original work is https://gist.github.com/pannous/b3f8ab944a85b33e694de21c6ded029e and I slightly revise some errors in the code.
+Note: The original work is https://gist.github.com/pannous/b3f8ab944a85b33e694de21c6ded029e and I revise some errors in the code.

 ## Data and parameter setting
 ```python